 Take notes about your estimate of the number of people who attended the session, arrangements that worked well or didn’t work well, and any other information that would help the organizers plan future meetings, since you will be asked for feedback after the meeting.

-If any presenters did not show up as scheduled, notify the registration desk or email [email protected]
+If any presenters did not show up as scheduled, please email [email protected].

 Summary: 10 Tips for Chairing a Successful Session

 1. Make Contact – Contact your speakers before the conference to work out AV arrangements, to make sure they know when and where their presentation will take place, and to answer any questions they may have.
 Remind them to review meeting policies and accessibility guidelines.

 2. Be Prepared – Familiarize yourself with annual meeting policies and the general topic of the session and read abstracts (and full papers if they are available) to familiarize yourself with the content of the individual presentations.
 If you think two speakers are in danger of covering the same issues contact them in advance to give them an opportunity to tailor their presentations.
 Consolidate AV presentations on one laptop, and bring any necessary adapters and props needed to manage the timing of presentations (eg, a timer or cue cards, etc.).